Defective Majorana zero modes in non-Hermitian Kitaev chain

 As a prototype model of one-dimensional (1D) topological superconductors (SCs), Kitaev chain have been a hot spot in condensed matter physics since unpaired Majorana zero modes (MZMs) are predicted to exist at the ends of this chain when the system is in the topologically nontrivial phase \cite{kitaev2001}, which is robust for perturbation.
-Due to the potential applications in topological quantum computation, Majorana fermions or MZMs have been widely studied in recent years \cite{read2000,Ivanov2001,Sarma2006,Tewari2007,Nayak2008,Fu2008,Stern2010,Sau2010,Alicea2011,Mourik2012,Deng2012,Rokhinson2012,Alicea2012,Mebrahtu2013,Nadj-Perge2014,Lee2014}.
-And it can be mapped to the known 1D transverse-field Ising model , which is one of the solvable models exhibiting quantum criticality and demonstrating a quantum phase transition with spontaneous symmetry breaking.
+Due to the potential applications in topological quantum computation (TQC), Majorana fermions or MZMs have been widely studied in recent years, including finding MZMs in different materials \cite{Fu2008,Mourik2012,Deng2012,Rokhinson2012,Alicea2012,Mebrahtu2013,Nadj-Perge2014,Lee2014}, its non-Abelian statistics \cite{read2000,Ivanov2001,Sarma2006,Stern2010} and its application in TQC \cite{Tewari2007,Nayak2008,Sau2010,Alicea2011}.